jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 In order to add state to the `Counter` Component we will first need to import `useState` from `React`. `useState` is one of the 3 Basic Hooks as per the Official React Doc.

+#### A Word On Hooks

+Before hooks, all state needed to be within a Class component.
+Class components come with a lot of boilerplate, which can feel bulky, especially when dealing with a simpler state.

+Hooks introduce state management to Function components, using a simpler and more flexible API.
+Here's an example of a Class component refactored to be a Function component with hooks:

+> "Hooks let you split one component into smaller functions based on what pieces are related"

 <hr>

 #### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 2min